 Please note that Studio4 is on the first floor and the building unfortunately has no lift.
 Studio events should be suitable for small audiences of up to 50 people.
 We also have a more accessible ground floor education room which could also be made available for public activities.

-Applications are due by 10am on Thursday 6th April 2017.
-Interviews for short-listed applicants will mostly likely be held on Monday 24th April.
+Applications are due by 10am 15th January 2018.
+Interviews for short-listed applicants will be held on the morning of Wednesday24th January.

 Submission will only be accepted in the following format: